 - Retain existing pavement, allowable milling 1 inch for cross-slope correction or buildup as necessary.
 Do not allow traffic on the milled surface. - Perform Cross-slope correction or buildup as necessary.
-Surface Type E for cross-slope correction is limited to 1.5 inches in thickness. - Overlay with 200 psy SMA (9.5mm)
+Surface Type E for cross-slope correction is limited to 1.5 inches in thickness.
+Intermediate Type B for cross-slope correction greater than 1.5 inches in thickness. - Overlay with 200 psy SMA (9.5mm)